 If you are not satisfied with how we handle your request, you also have the right to lodge a complaint with the relevant supervisory authority.
 For contact details, please see the Your rights section below.

-Under GDPR you have the right to access, rectify, erase, restrict processing, object to processing, and data portability.
-However please bear in mind the exemptions for health records:
+Under the GDPR, you have the right to access, rectify, erase, restrict processing, object to processing, and data portability.
+However, please bear in mind the exemptions that apply to health records:

 Under applicable laws and regulations, we are required to retain health records for a specified period, even if you request their deletion.
 Health records are critical for ensuring continuity of care, meeting legal obligations, and maintaining an accurate medical history.

-If you are located in the Netherlands, you have the right to lodge a complaint with the Dutch Data Protection Authority (Autoriteit Persoonsgegevens) if you believe your data is being processed in violation of applicable laws.
-Visit autoriteitpersoonsgegevens.nl for more information.
+If you are located in Poland, you have the right to lodge a complaint with the Polish Data Protection Authority (UODO) if you believe your data is being processed in violation of applicable laws.

 If you have any questions or concerns about this Privacy Policy or how we process your personal data, please contact us using the details below: